vladislavkruglikov/vladislavkruglikov.github.io/_posts/2024-12-1-array-subset-sum-queries.markdown

         @cache
         def dp(i, used):
             if i == k - 1:
+                # last user must take all of the remaining since all elements must be used
                 not_used = 2 ** len(nums) - 1 - used
                 return s[not_used] == target_sum